 Democracy Reporting International gGmbH processes the personal data of job applicants in order to carry out the application and selection procedure in accordance with the employment standards of § 26 BDSG.
 Application documents will only be submitted to the employees of Democracy Reporting International gGmbH involved in the application process for the purpose of selecting a candidate.

-If Democracy Reporting International gGmbH does not create an employment contract with the applicant, all application documents will be deleted after three months following the notification of rejection.
+If Democracy Reporting International gGmbH does not create an employment contract with the applicant, all application documents will be deleted after six months following the notification of rejection.
 Documents are not deleted immediately after notification due to legitimate interests in accordance with Art.
 6 para.
 1 f EU GDPR for the storage of documents.

 4. For what purposes and on what legal basis do we use your information?